A group of adults and children sitting and standing on the beach at Osborne dressed in summer outfits.

 Once you've finished exploring a castle, or wandering through the grounds of a stately home, head to one of our unique, history-themed play areas so your little adventurers can burn off their extra energy.

-We've picked out our favourite outdoor playgrounds for you and your family to discover.
+We've picked out our favourite outdoor playgrounds for you and your family to discover, including the new playground at Audley End, House and Gardens and Stokesay Castle.

 Find a playground near you